polyaxon/polyaxon/site/docs/setup/connections/notifications.md

 title: "Notifications"
 sub_link: "connections/notifications"
 meta_title: "Notifications and events in Polyaxon - Configuration"
-meta_description: "You can configure Polyaxon to send notifications to users about event changes in the platform."
+meta_description: "You can configure Polyaxon to send notifications to users and systems about event changes in the platform."
 tags:
   - configuration
   - polyaxon